phaserjs/phaser/README.md

 * TilemapParser accidentally redeclared `i` when parsing Tilemap Layers (thanks @ttencate and @aweber1  #2244 #2233 #2281)
 * Added `removeAll` to TweenManagers stub, so the call from the StageManager doesn't throw an error in a custom build (thanks @RetrocadeNet #2284)
 * Loader.binary would return a success even if the xhr'd file returned a 404 or similar (thanks @milkey-mouse @mhstar89 #2251 #2250)
+* When loading audio or video from blob or data URIs, the local variable was replaced too soon, throwing errors in `getAudioURL` and `getVideoURL` (thanks @milkey-mouse @jackfreak #2236 #2234)

 ### Pixi Updates